kliyer-ai/CFM2/README.md

 * threshold: see slides; two values are possible; refers to 'min change'

 ### Misc
 * The believe network has continuous weight.
 However, the neural network has fixed weight (either excitatory or inhibitory).
-So, naturally, information gets lost which might explain the poor performance.
+So, naturally, information gets lost which might explain the poor performance of the neural net.